Andy-James-Osborne/DevHub/README.md

 <img src="static/images/color-select.JPG" alt="" width="200" height="100">

 ## Wireframes:
-+ Below are my wireframes where I used these sketches to design and structure my website, I started this at the beginning of the project, however some parts had to be updated throughout the project as some part had to be edited to work with the functionality and UX of the site.
++ Below are my wireframes where I used these sketches to design and structure my website, I started this at the beginning of the project, however some parts had to be updated throughout the project as some parts had to be edited to work with the functionality and UX of the site.

 Home page
 <img src="static/images/HomepageDevHub.JPG" alt="Image of homescreen wireframes" width="700" height="500">